-TOPIC OF DIVERSITY IN THE NEW “GREEN RUSH” BRINGS LEADING EXPERTS TO THE SOUTHWEST CANNABIS CONFERENCE AND EXPO
+TOPIC OF DIVERSITY IN THE NEW “GREEN RUSH” BRINGS LEADING EXPERTS TOGETHER AT CANNABIS WORLD CONGRESS

-LOS ANGELES – The Southwest Cannabis Conference and Expo (SWCCExpo) picked a great time to convene in Arizona, especially since there’s an initiative on November’s ballot to legalize recreational marijuana for adults 21 years and older.
-Arizona is already one of 25 states along with D.C. that has legalized cannabis for medical use, and a vote for “Yes on Prop 205” will regulate marijuana like alcohol.
-Thousands are expected to convene in downtown Phoenix for the second annual SWCCExpo on October 14-16, 2016 at the Phoenix Convention Center.
-The conference will feature a variety of speakers, addressing an assortment of issues related to the cannabis industry – such as legislation, advocacy, finance, healthcare and wellness, and product trends.
+LOS ANGELES – The Cannabis World Congress & Business Expo (CWCBExpo LA) picked a great time to convene in California, especially since there’s a measure on November’s ballot to legalize recreational marijuana for adults 21 years and older.
+The Golden State is already one of 25 states along with D.C. that has legalized cannabis for medical use.
+Thousands are expected at the CWCBE on September 8-9, 2016 at the Los Angeles Convention Center to hear speakers address an assortment of issues related to the cannabis industry – like legislation, advocacy, finance, science and product trends.

 Thanks to the de-regulation of marijuana for medical and recreational use, the cannabis business is exploding, with sales estimated to reach $7 billion this year.
 It’s projected that the cannabis industry will top $35 billion annually by 2020.
 Still, minorities, namely African Americans and Latinos, may be left behind in the economic opportunities of the legal marijuana industry.